ror-1211/ruby-Balbatun/README.md

 # Telegram bot

-This is just a playround :)
+This is just a playground :)

 License: GPLv2